ocsigen/js_of_ocaml/CONTRIBUTING.md

 3. Fork the repository and create your branch from `master`.
 4. If you have added code that should be tested, add tests.
 5. Ensure tests still pass (see [Running the tests](#running-the-tests)).
+6. Add an entry in the changelog `CHANGES.md`

 ### Install dependencies
 ```